jes-bro/comprobo_warmup/README.md

 ## Challenges

 The greatest hurdle for this project was working with the laser scan data.
 We weren't aware that the data is given in an array format which took much of our development time away.
 Using print statements to get the type of the data sped up the debugging process once we realized what might be wrong.
+We also found issues with using the reverse method on our laser scan list, so we resorted to manually reversing the data using a for loop (not clean!).
 In the future, we'll resort first to printing out the types of variables when encountering issues with data from sensors.

 # Finite-State Control